How to Write Volunteer Surveys for Big Impact

 As you gather your survey results, think about how you will share them with different audiences.
 You may decide not to share all things with all people, but you should plan to share information that different groups might find relevant in ways they will understand.

 Consider each of the following audiences.

 - Your Board of Directors

 - Donors & Funders

 - The Public

 Also, don’t forget to include the “voice of the volunteer” in your survey report.
-You can use excerpts from volunteer comments to give your report life and vigor.
-Use them to illustrate examples of the data.
+Use excerpts from volunteer comments to give your report life and vigor and illustrate examples of the data.
 Balance positive and negative comments.
 And, keep them anonymous.

 Graphics options abound and below are only a few.
 Choose one and keep it consistent throughout.

 If you follow the six steps above, you’ll no doubt produce volunteer surveys with better response rates better data, and better results.